One of the biggest questions on anyone’s lips when looking for a VPN is one of safety—Is NordVPN safe? How can I be sure?

 VPN providers are notorious for painting a pretty picture of their service with all its features, strong encryption, and seemingly strong stance again surveillance, only for their legal documents to expose the fact that they record your information and retain the right to disclose it to third-parties.

 That’s not a good thing!
 What’s the point of a secure end-to-end VPN when your traffic is being monitored and recorded from within?
-It eliminates the point of using it.
+It eliminates the point of using a VPN in the first place.

 With NordVPN, you don’t need to worry about any of this.
 Their Privacy and Logging Policies clearly state that—

 - They have a zero-logging policy.
-Absolutely nothing is collected session-wise, not even information about the device you are using to use the VPN.
+Absolutely nothing is collected activity-wise, not even information about the device you are using to use the VPN.

-- The only information collected is that required for providing their services to users, for example, your email address and payment method (handled externally.)
+- The only information collected is that required for providing their services to users, for example, your email address and payment method (handled and processed externally by third-party in some cases).

 - No information will ever be disclosed to authorities or government organizations if it is requested or there is an attempt to force NordVPN’s hand.